I. Proposal Review Process

 - The college community via posting to the curriculum committee web page

 - Changes to Catalog Course Descriptions

 The chair of the CC can approve all changes to course descriptions.
-However, if the chair of CC believes the proposed wording alters or impacts the goals of objectives of the course, then the proposed wording changes should come to the full CC for review.
+However, if the chair of CC believes the proposed wording alters or impacts the goals or objectives of the course, then the proposed wording changes should come to the full CC for review.
 These changes will be reported to the committee and recorded in the minutes.
 Descriptions of courses should be accurate, brief, and clear.
-In general descriptions should be limited to 60 words that describe the primary theme(s) of the course and any extraordinary requirements.
+In general, descriptions should be limited to 60 words that describe the primary theme(s) of the course and any extraordinary requirements.
 The faculty member is responsible for contacting the records office staff to ensure that approved wording makes its way into all college documents.

 - Course Numbering (100, 200, 300, and 400 levels)